 This ranking is based on a survey that was conducted in December, 2016 that found 94% of Eco-Counter’s employees are considering the company a “great place to work”.

 The full list of the Best Workplaces in France with between 50 and 500 employees is available on Great Place to Work’s website.

 Continue reading Eco-Counter: a Great Place to Work!

 Specialty bikes, such as carbon bikes, fat bikes and bamboo bikes, are not frequently found on your average road or trail.
 With unconventional materials and construction tailored to unique needs, can these bikes be counted by automatic counters?
 Read on to learn more about how they can be counted using the ZELT Inductive Loop system.

 Continue reading Ask a Tech: Are specialty bikes accurately counted?

 How does your downtown district move?
 Making a district easy to explore by bike brings benefits to both public health and businesses.
 The “feet on the street” can be increased by promoting cycling.
 Cyclists can make short trips without the worry of parking, which means more convenience purchases than other modes of transport.

 Research by Portland State University showed that cyclists in the Portland, OR metropolitan area spent the highest amount per month on convenience and bar purchases when compared to other transportation modes, and the second most on restaurant purchases.

-Cyclist traffic data is becoming increasingly important to increase cycling to businesses, as well as to track the results of marketing and events.
-Counting cyclists provides a way to measure how frequently they visit a district and measure the current use of infrastructure.
+Cyclist traffic data can inform strategies to increase cycling to businesses.
+Counting cyclists provides a way to measure how frequently they visit a district and the current use of infrastructure.